DigitaleGesellschaft/jekyll-theme-conference/README.md

 ### Talks

-Each talk is represented by file in the `_talks/` directory.
+Each talk is represented by a file in the `_talks/` directory.
 It must begin with valid [YAML Front Matter](https://jekyllrb.com/docs/frontmatter/) containing

 - the talk's `name` (used as identifier),
 - one or more existing `speakers` name(s), and